Chapter 2: The Morel MushroomExtreme Evolution Scientists Got Wrong

 ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆

-Such an extreme divergence from reality occurred because laboratory scientists do not study organisms; they study laboratory procedures.
+Such an extreme divergence from reality occurred because university scientists do not study whole organisms; they study laboratory procedures.
 To understand mushrooms, you have to study a lot of ecology and evolution and spend a lot of time outdoors looking.
 In fact, you probably need an agriculture background, because only agys study the soil.
 Biologists don't study soil.
 Even if they study soil ecology, they only look at the organisms they are concerned with, and they don't understand soil.
 I studied agriculture in high school in South Dakota, and I started college in agriculture.
 I later switched majors to microbiology.

 Morel scientists never noticed that morels only grow in sandy soil or something similar such as mountain humus.
 Morels follow sandy river basins and become quite isolated due to difficulty getting ascospores out, which results in a lot of localized variations.